apache/doris-website/versioned_docs/version-2.1/sql-manual/sql-statements/table-and-view/table/ALTER-TABLE-PROPERTY.md

 ```sql
  ALTER TABLE create_table_not_have_policy set ("storage_policy" = "created_create_table_alter_policy");
 ```
-NOTE：The table can be successfully added only if it hasn't been associated with a storage policy.
+NOTE: The table can be successfully added only if it hasn't been associated with a storage policy.
 A table just can have one storage policy.

 13. Add a hot and cold data migration strategy to the partition of the table
 ```sql
 ALTER TABLE create_table_partition MODIFY PARTITION (*) SET("storage_policy"="created_create_table_partition_alter_policy");
 ```
-NOTE：The table's partition can be successfully added only if it hasn't been associated with a storage policy.
+NOTE: The table's partition can be successfully added only if it hasn't been associated with a storage policy.
 A table just can have one storage policy.

 ### Keywords